abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Functors in orders
 ===

 And now let's talk about a concept that is completely unrelated to functors, nudge-nudge (hey, bad jokes are better than no jokes at all, right?)
-In the theory of orders, we have the concept of functions between orders (which is unsurprising, given that orders, like monoids/groups, are based on sets) and one very interesting type of such function, which has applications in calculus and analysis, is a *monotonic function* (also called *monotone map*) - this is a function between two orders that *preserves the order of the objects in the source order, in the target order.
+In the theory of orders, we have the concept of functions between orders (which is unsurprising, given that orders, like monoids/groups, are based on sets) and one very interesting type of such function, which has applications in calculus and analysis, is a *monotonic function* (also called *monotone map*).
+This is a function between two orders that *preserves the order of the objects in the source order, in the target order.
 So a function $F$ is monotonic  when for every $a$ and $b$ in the source order, if $a ≤ b$ then $F(a) ≤ F(b)$.

 For example, the function that maps the current time to the distance traveled by some object is monotonic because the distance traveled increases (or stays the same) as time increases.